AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/set-up-the-in-app-message-background.md

    ![](assets/image2016-5-9-8-3a38-3a1.png)

-1. To set a color, click **Color**, then the color selection square.
+1. To set a color, click **[!UICONTROL Color]**, then the color selection square.
 Select the color by clicking it or entering the Hex or RGB codes on the color picker.

    ![](assets/image2016-5-9-8-3a46-3a59.png)